LucasWilsonGit/LucasWilsonGit.github.io/_posts/2025-05-10-ETWCounters0.md

 - I would separate orchestrating the trace from the benchmarking controls as much as possible.
 - The Dependency Inversion could also be leveraged to make testing my new solution simpler, and having better tests will make future development work easier by catching regressions.
 - I would use CMake for my build system rather than Visual Studio solutions.
 Admittedly, I'm still using MSVC to compile, but at least this way I could compile on MinGW if I wanted to.
-- I would have a lower event loss rate by properly dealing with the timestamps in events, rather than immediately discarding events as soon as I "pause" tracing.
-This is because events are buffered within ETW and so we may process them significantly later than when they were emitted.

 <div class="table-wrapper">
     <div class="comparison-grid">